 Terrorism is defined as "the use of violence against civilians by non-state actors in order to try to secure political gains".
 That "non-state actors" is important because otherwise many governments could be defined as terrorists, and that would never do.

-What terrorists do achieve is to create hate.
+What terrorists do achieve, big time, is to create hate.
 This is their real aim.
-Daesh want to create a real war in Europe between Muslims and "Christians".
-Their outrages create hate against the so-called terrorists themselves and this hatred becomes generalised so that less intelligent people begin to hate Islam and Muslims.
+Daesh want to create a real fighting war in Europe between Muslims and "Christians".
+Their outrages create hate against the so-called terrorists themselves and this hatred becomes generalised so that some more suggestible people begin to hate Islam and Muslims.

 Trump, Farage and their ilk are obligingly doing the work of Daesh, relaying and amplifying their hatred.